Big Pokey

-Milton Powell (born November 29, 1977), better known by his stage name Big Pokey, is an American rapper from Houston, Texas.
-Pokey is associated with chopped and screwed music, and is one of the original members of the Screwed Up Click.
+Milton Jerome Powell Jr. (November 29, 1974 – June 18, 2023), better known by his stage name Big Pokey, was an American rapper.
+Big Pokey was associated with chopped and screwed music, and was one of the original members of the Screwed Up Click.

-Rap career
+Biography

+Milton Powell was born on November 29, 1974, in Houston, Texas.
+He attended Yates High School, where he played football and became close friends with George Floyd.

-Big Pokey began rapping with Houston producer DJ Screw in the early 1990s releasing songs on many of DJ Screw's mixtapes.
+Known via a variety of nicknames, including Big Poyo and Podina, Big Pokey burst onto the Houston rap scene in the early 1990s as a member of his friend DJ Screw's friend group-turned rap collective Screwed Up Click.
 Big Pokey was featured on DJ Screw's mixtape "June 27th Freestyle" which became a landmark album in chopped and screwed hip hop.